Home How it works Tutors Subjects Insights FAQ Free Trial

 Which IGCSE subjects are compulsory?

-For virtually every university pathway, three subjects are essential: Mathematics (Extended tier), English Language, and at least one Science (Biology, Chemistry, or Physics).
+For virtually every university pathway, three subjects are essential: Maths (Extended tier), English Language, and at least one Science (Biology, Chemistry, or Physics).
 These three are non-negotiable.
 Everything else builds around this core.

 The Compulsory Core